campudus/tableaux/docs/features/link-attributes.md

 ### Cache invalidation

 `invalidateDependentColumnCaches` in [`StructureController.scala`](../../src/main/scala/com/campudus/tableaux/controller/StructureController.scala) runs after any structure change, `linkAttributes` included.
 It invalidates the dependent columns, each dependent table's column 0 (the concat column) and the group columns on both.
 Without it the backlink side, concat values and group columns kept serving stale cell values after a definition change.

+It also invalidates *this* table's column 0 when the column is an identifier either before or after the change — `retrieveDependencies` filters the own table out (`d.table_id != ?`), so the dependency walk never reaches it.
+Both states are checked because turning `identifier` off changes what the concat column resolves to just as much as turning it on does.
+This mirrors the `identifier` step of `TableauxModel.invalidateCellAndDependentColumns`, which does the same for a single cell.

+`CachedColumnModel.change` clears its process-local Guava cache both before and after `super.change`, the way `delete` does.
+Only clearing it up front leaves a window in which a concurrent `retrieve` repopulates the cache with the pre-change definition and nothing evicts it again — and a stale definition means values get validated against the wrong arity and kind. `eventClient.invalidateColumn` does not help here: it reaches the CacheVerticle's cell cache, not the in-process one.

 ### History